 As shocking as it sounds, the countries holding the largest amount of illegitimate offshore cash deposits are the United States (21%), United Kingdom (16%) and Luxembourg (12%).
 Indeed, these countries are also the most critical of smaller, legitimate tax havens.
 Their hypocrisy is unfortunate and it ensures that abusive offshore tax havens will continue to be a significant part of the global financial system for the foreseeable future.

-Legitimate Use of Offshore Tax Havens
+Legitimate Use of Tax Haven Countries

 Not all tax havens are seeking funds at any level.
-Indeed, legitimate offshore tax havens serve very legitimate purposes.
+Indeed, legitimate tax havens serve very legitimate purposes.
 The truth of the matter is that these bank deposits, financial service revenues, second citizenship programs and offshore tax residencies provide crucial jobs and revenue for the tax haven country itself.

 Indeed, there are a multitude of expatriates who do not derive income from within their home country and do not reside there.
 For example, offshore tax havens offer protection to legitimate individuals such as retirees living offshore, working expatriates, digital nomads et cetera.